This is Daily Dadspeak—daily reflections on becoming a dad, while still growing up myself. You can find the full mini-pod audio list here.

-I stood there stunned thinking, “Did he just calmly say ‘Oh’ at the sight of zucchini soup?”
+I sat there stunned: “Did he just calmly say ‘Oh’ at the sight of zucchini soup?”

-Here’s the brief context.
+Here’s some context.
 Zucchini soup appears on our dinner table once a week.
 And every single time, you’d think we just given our child a bowl full of cyanide.
-Then, after 10 or 15 minutes of sounding like a dog choking on a bone, and eventually he eats it.
+Then, after 10 or 15 minutes of sounding like a dog choking on a bone, he eventually eats it.
 Because honestly, it tastes better than you might think.
 Anyway…

 After I got over my few seconds of shock, I asked him: “Did you just say ‘Oh’?
 That’s it?
 What happened to going crazy and throwing a big fit?”